 Welcome to the King’s Landing and explore the capital of the Seven Kingdoms!

 The Game of Thrones tour Dubrovnik should be at the top of any fan’s bucket list and it is one of the top things to do in Dubrovnik even if you are not a fan.

-On the Game of Thrones tour you will be taken through the most iconic King’s Landing filming locations including: Red Keep, Walk of Shame stairs, Docks of King’s Landing, Littlefinger’s Brothel, Sept of Baelor, Farmers’ Market, Spice King’s Palace in Qarth, setting of the Purple Wedding, as well as many other locations.
+On the Game of Thrones tour, you will be taken through the most iconic King’s Landing filming locations including Red Keep, Walk of Shame stairs, Docks of King’s Landing, Littlefinger’s Brothel, Sept of Baelor, Farmers’ Market, Spice King’s Palace in Qarth, the setting of the Purple Wedding, as well as many other locations.

 You can even do your own walk of shame (or not)!
 There is a penalty for walking shirtless in the Old Town in the amount of 1000 HRK.
 So think twice before doing your own walk of shame!

 Fun fact: The Walk of Shame was a real thing in the time of the Dubrovnik Republic.
 Criminals were often pelted with rotten eggs, fruit, and vegetables by their fellow villagers or citizens while being on a donkey, naked.

 Visiting King’s Landing and not doing Game of Thrones tour Dubrovnik would be such a SHAME!
 SHAME!
 SHAME!

 And when you come back home, watch again Game of Thrones season 4 and 5.
 You will so many familiar places.

 You can book Game of Thrones Tour Dubrovnik here.
 We highly recommend it.
 Some of the guides worked as extras on the Game of Thrones set so you will get an opportunity to hear behind the scenes stories and gossips that can’t be found on Google.
 The guide will have a book with the screenshots from the show to remind you of the specific scenes, and you can compare them with real locations.